baconjs/bacon.js/README.md

 TODO
 ====

+- Performance tests (compare with RxJs for example)
 - Should property be updated on actually changed values only?
     - More probably a "distict()" method to filter out duplicates
 - Improve Property test by also subscribing at each value, ensuring that